CLSherrod/clsherrod.github.io/_posts/2009-11-16-cruise-ships-upsells.md

 date: 2009-11-16 22:00:39
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
   - marketing
-permalink: "/cruise-ships-upsells/"
+permalink: /cruise-ships-upsells/
 ---
 I recently went to a seminar on a cruise ship.
 It was the first time for me to be on a cruise ship.